AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/validating-content-transfers.md

 ![image](/help/journey-migration/content-transfer-tool/assets-ctt/CTTvalidationreportnew.png)

-## How to Validate the Principal Migration {#how-to-validate-principal-migration}
+## How to Validate the Principal Migration {#how-to-validate-group-migration}

-See [Group Migration](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/group-migration.md) to read the principal migrations details and why it is necessary.
+See [Group Migration](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/group-migration.md) to read the principal migration details and why it is necessary.

 After the extraction and ingestion are successfully completed, a summary and report of the principal migration is available.
 This information can be used to validate which groups were migrated successfully, and, perhaps, to determine why some were not.